 Projects in Ona allow users to group forms that share characteristics.
 A project can either be public or private.
 See our guide on creating a project to learn more.

-A key characteristic that forms share within a project are the access permissions.
+A key characteristic that forms share within a project is access permissions.
 Project access permissions include the setting for either public or private projects.

 Public projects and forms are visible and findable by anyone.
 Anyone can view and download data from the forms in the project, and they can be viewed on your public profile page.

 To view anyone’s public project, append the username to the Ona URL ona.io/username e.g (https://ona.io/betatester).
 A list of all the public projects will be displayed.
-This might be undesirable if you have any sensitive information that should not be accessed by anyone.
+This might be undesirable if you have any sensitive information that no one should access.